-We proposed an iterative method to select point spectra and band images to provide a basis for optimally reconstructing the hyperspectral volume.
-We initiate the process with taking the band image at Amide I (\SI{1650}{\per\centi\meter}) which provides the most molecular information for biological samples (Fig.\ \ref{fig:ad_sampling}a).
-Then we apply Simple Linear Iterative Clustering (SLIC) \cite{achanta2010slic} to perform a local clustering of pixels.
-SLIC clusters pixels into the desired number of superpixels based on their color, similarity and proximity in the image plane (Fig.\ \ref{fig:ad_sampling}b).
-The center of superpixels are considered as the position of point spectra (Fig.\ \ref{fig:ad_sampling}c).
-Selecting the new positions of point spectra and a new single band image is done alternatively (Fig.\ \ref{fig:ad_sampling}d-e).
-The second band image is chosen based on the first band image and the point spectra.
-We compute the spectral correlation coefficient between the first selected band and all original bands from the taken point spectra.
-The band with lowest correlation coefficient is the most uncorrelated informative band.
-The noise components have low magnitude but they may look more different (uncorrelated) than others.
-Then the optimal band should have the highest uncorrelation with the first band and highest magnitude.
-Having two band images, the SLIC algorithm is applied to find more points in spatial domain for taking spectra.
-The rest of band selection is initialized with a pair of bands $B_1= 1650$ and $B_2$, followed by the orthogonal subspace projection (OSP) algorithm \cite{du2008similarity}.
-Before applying OSP, the bands with low SNR and the ones corresponding to water absorption should be per-removed.
+The band image for the second iteration is chosen based on the first band image and the set of measured point spectra.
+We compute the spectral correlation coefficient between the first band and all bands from the measured point spectra.
+The band with the lowest correlation coefficient is the most informative band.
+Noise is also uncorrelated with the first band image, but has a low magnitude.
+Therefore, the optimal band is chosen to have the lowest correlation with the first band and the highest magnitude.
+Having obtained a second band image, the SLIC algorithm is applied to find the next set of points to measure spectra.
+The iterative band selection process is initialized with a pair of bands $B_1= 1654 \ \mathrm{ cm^{-1}}$ and $B_2$, followed by the orthogonal subspace projection (OSP) algorithm \cite{du2008similarity}.
+Before applying OSP, the bands with low SNR and the ones corresponding to water absorption should be removed.
 Those bands can be selected by computing the spectral correlation coefficient matrix between the original bands.
-The bands with very low correlation with the adjacent bands (low value in upper diagonal of correlation coefficient matrix) carry unrelated information (noise) and should be pre-removed.
+The bands with low correlation with adjacent bands (low value in upper diagonal of correlation coefficient matrix) carry unrelated information (noise) and should be excluded.

 The initial set of selected sub-bands is defined as $\Phi_0 = \{B_1,B_2\}$.
-The next band $B_3$ should provide the maximum amount of additional information, and is therefore selected to be the most \textit{dissimilar} to $\Phi_0$. $B_3$ therefore has the maximum projection on the orthogonal subspace of $B_1$ and $B_2$ defined as:
+The next band $B_3$ should provide the maximum amount of additional information and is therefore selected to be the most \textit{dissimilar} to $\Phi_0$. $B_3$, therefore, has the maximum projection on the orthogonal subspace of $B_1$ and $B_2$.